codeceptjs/CodeceptJS/docs/angular.md

 ### Locators

-Like you may've noticed, CodeceptJS doesn't use `by.*` locators similar to Protractor or Selenium Webdriver.
+Like you may have noticed, CodeceptJS doesn't use `by.*` locators similar to Protractor or Selenium Webdriver.
 Instead most of methods expect you to pass valid CSS or XPath.
 In case you don't want CodeceptJS to guess the type of locator, you can specify them using so-called strict locators.
 This is an absolute analogy of `by`, so you can use angular specific locators (like models, repeaters, bindings, etc) in it: